justgage/redwyrms-wiki/Session Notes/Session 9 - Through the Looking Glass (1242-04-10).md

 [[Chaucerian]] used the crystal ball to look for his daughter, [[Clarity]].
 He was able to see her.
 She was in an alley in what looked like a large desert city (presumably [[Bur-Aswan]]).
 She traveled through the streets for a bit and ended up in a dark room with a few other kids.
 She was on a pickpocketing mission and did not succeed.

-The ball was also used by [[Kem]] to look for the [[Man in the White Mask]].
+The ball was also used by [[Kem]] to look for the [[Vincent Arcandor]].
 They discovered that he was completely made up of worms and bugs.
 He could see him cross a large bridge over a wide river and make his way into a mausoleum with the name [[Vincent Arcandor]] (written in Aswanian) over the door.
 He made an offer to Kem but Kem instead told him, “I am coming for you!”

 [[Darkus]] used the crystal ball to seek out his mother, but the scry spell did not work.
 Then the masked man interrupted the spell and made an offer to Darkus.
 He wanted help dealing with a [[cult of Vecna]] and would help Darkus find his family.